br18b/Website/research.md

         </p>
         <figure style="text-align: center;">
             <img src="{{ site.baseurl }}/pics/density_cube_with_grid.png" alt="Turbulence simulation" width="600"/>
-            <figcaption style="font-size: smaller; color: gray;">A 3D simulation of turbulent density fields in a molecular cloud.
-Tiny cubes added to visualize spatial discretization.</figcaption>
+            <figcaption style="font-size: smaller; color: gray;">A 3D simulation of turbulent density fields on a discretized grid.</figcaption>
         </figure>
         <p>
             Then we unleash the laws of physics.
 Gravity, magnetism, shocks, turbulence - they all evolve naturally as the simulation runs.
 The computer calculates how each cell interacts with its neighbors, step by step, tracking the motion and behavior of the gas over thousands or millions of simulated years.